 Towriss took home the Jean-Marie De Koninck Coaching Excellence Award, while Massey earned the Fred Sgambati Media Award and Sergeant was honoured with the Austin-Matthews Award at the awards ceremony, held at the Hilton Toronto/Markham Suites Conference Centre.

-All winners received a commemorative gold ring from Baron Championship Rings, the Exclusive Provider of championship rings and recognition jewelry for U SPORTS.
+All winners received a commemorative durilium ring from Baron, the Exclusive Provider of championship rings and recognition jewelry for U SPORTS.

 Click here for past U SPORTS Honours Award Winners.

 Jean-Marie De Koninck Coaching Excellence Award: Brian Towriss, Saskatchewan

 Brian Towriss took home the Jean-Marie De Koninck Coaching Excellence Award, which honours since 2007 an individual who has made an outstanding contribution to university sport as demonstrated by long-term commitment and leadership as a coach at the local, provincial, national and/or international levels.
 The award is named for the former swimming coach and long-time math professor at Université Laval, who also served as a swimming commentator for Radio Canada at several Olympic Games.

 Following four seasons as an assistant coach to Val Schneider beginning in 1980, Towriss served as Huskies head coach for 33 years from 1984-2016.
 He guided the team to three Vanier Cup national championships, 11 Canada West Hardy Cup titles and set the U SPORTS record for most victories (196) and most games coached (315).